wavefrontHQ/docs/pages/doc/logging_send_logs.md

   </tr>
 </table>

+{% include important.html content="For logs payload in JSON arrays from a Fluentd log shipper, you must install proxy version 11.3 or later.
+For logs payload in JSON lines from a Fluent Bit log shipper, you must install proxy version 12.1 or later." %}

-To install and configure a new proxy version 11.3 or later:
+To install and configure a new proxy:

 1. Log in to your Wavefront instance and select **Browse** > **Proxies**.
 1. Click **Add new proxy** and follow the instructions on the screen.